Psychology Schools in Louisiana

 University of Louisiana

-The University of Louisiana at Monroe’s Master of Science (MS) in Psychology features three concentrations: general psychology, forensic psychology, and psychometrics psychology.
+The University of Louisiana at Monroe’s Master of Science (MS) in Psychology features three concentrations to choose from: general psychology, forensic psychology, or psychometrics psychology.
 The general psychology concentration is designed to prepare students, through two years of courses and intensive research, to continue on to doctoral study.
 The program requires students to complete a minimum of 36 credits in such courses as social cognition and intelligence testing.
 Graduate students pursuing the forensic psychology concentration typically move on to doctoral study or enter the field, working under a forensic psychologist.
-The 36 credit program spans two years and students may be eligible for one of a limited number of assistantships in the psychology department.
+The 36-credit program spans two years and students may be eligible for one of a limited number of assistantships in the psychology department.
 Graduate students in the psychometric concentration generally graduate and enter the field, working in such areas as psychological assessment, or continue on to doctoral studies.
 The program also runs two years and requires 36 credits.

 Southeastern Louisiana University

 Southeastern Louisiana University confers the Master of Arts (MA) in Psychology to students who successfully complete the two-year, 38-credit graduate program.
 Graduate students must complete 26 credits of required courses which encompass learning, memory, and cognition; social psychology; and experimental design and analysis.
 A thesis is required as are 12 credits of electives in topics including history and systems, individual research in psychology, and developmental psychology.
 Participating in a practicum is also encouraged, and all students must successfully pass a comprehensive exam after completing five courses.
 Students who fail the exam twice will be dismissed from the program.
 Graduate students may be eligible for one of 10 assistantships, which will help defray educational costs and provide a stipend.

 Northwestern State University of Louisiana